conan-io/docs/creating_packages/define_abi_compatibility.rst

 **New conanfile.compatibility() method**

-The *conanfile.compatible_packages* will be substituted by the new :ref:`method_compatibility` experimental method in Conan 2.0.
+The *conanfile.compatible_packages* will be substituted by the new :ref:`method_compatibility` method in Conan 2.0.
 This method allows you to declare compatibility in a similar way:

 ..  code-block:: python